Emancipation of a Minor in Nevada

 - Serve the Final Order

-The minor seeking emancipation will need to complete a Family Court Cover Sheet, Petition for Emancipation, and Notice of Hearing to open a case.
+A minor living in Clark County, Nevada who wants to be emancipated will need to complete the forms below to open a case.
 If a parent or legal guardian will consent to the emancipation, that person should also complete a Consent to Emancipation.

 This form asks for basic information about you.
 You are the "petitioner."
 The Clerk of Court uses this information to open your case with the court.